Snowfable/home-ed-resources/index.md

 <br>[Famous Female Mathematicians.](https://famous-mathematicians.com/top-10-female-mathematicians-time/)
 <br>[Famous Mathematicians.](http://famous-mathematicians.org)
 <br>[Famous Philosophers.](http://famous-philosophers.com)

+## Fold It
+A crowdsourcing computer game enabling you to contribute to important scientific research.
+[Fold it here](https://fold.it/portal/info/about)

 ## Fossils UK
 What is a Fossil?
 A fossil is an organism, creature, plant or burrow that lived millions of years ago.
 Fossils have the same density as rocks and weigh roughly the same.
 Fossils are preserved in rock or clay.
 [Dig here.](https://www.fossilidentification.org)